Friday, September 24, 2010

 *I’ve seen this flick close to 250 times in my life – and that’s a low estimate – and I never understood why they all yell “Busted!!!” and waggle their fingers in the air after this exchange.
 Assumed this was another deep-cover inside joke that we weren’t really meant to “understand.”
 Turns out, thanks to the miracle power that is Closed Captioning, what they are saying is “Wally!” and all pointing quite obviously to Kirbo, who is sneaking a gulp of beer.
 Kirbo, called out again in front of his boss, mutters: “Betrayed!” and undoubtedly beings concocting a horrific plot of vengeance against his unwitting friends.

 Meanwhile, Jules quizzes Kevin about his dormant manhood: "Don't you enjoy anything anymore?
 Like girls?"
 Kevin responds with one of the film's best lines: “I enjoy being afraid of Russia.
 It's a harmless fear, but it makes America feel better, Russia gets an inflated sense of national worth from our paranoia.
 How's that?”
-There are kids alive now who see this scene and think, "Russia!?"

 The girls have their bathroom moment: